Piper Alpha: Aircraft

-A mayday launched by Lowland Cavalier at 22:01 was relayed to a rescue coordination centre, which instructed RAF Kinloss station to scramble a Hawker Siddeley Nimrod maritime patrol aircraft.
+A mayday broadcast by Lowland Cavalier at 22:01 was relayed to a rescue coordination centre, which instructed RAF Kinloss station to scramble a Hawker Siddeley Nimrod maritime patrol aircraft.
 This was to be sent to the area to act as flying communications platform, handling the signals from helicopters and reporting them back.
 At 22:22 and 22:28 Sea King helicopters Rescue 137 and Rescue 131 took off from RAF Lossiemouth and RAF Boulmer respectively.
 Shetland Coastguard helicopter Rescue 117 took off at 22:45.
 Sea King Rescue 138 left Lossiemouth at 22:51.
 The Nimrod took off from Kinloss at 22:55 using the designation Rescue 01.

 When Rescue 01 was still about 80 miles from Piper, the aircraft crew radioed the rescue coordination centre that they could already see the fire.
 Rescue 01 arrived at the scene at 23:27.
 Three minutes later the first search-and-rescue helicopter, Rescue 137, reached Tharos, followed by the arrival of Rescue 117, Rescue 138 and Rescue 131 at 23:44, 23:48 and 23:53 hours respectively.
 Tharos requested Rescue 138 to evacuate 12 nonessential personnel to make room for incoming casualties.
 The helicopter transferred them to nearby Ocean Victory, before returning with paramedics.
 The search-and-rescue helicopters made unsuccessful sweeps for survivors in the water and ferried injured survivors from rescue vessels to Tharos and to Aberdeen Royal Infirmary.

 A civilian Sikorsky S-61 of Bristow Helicopters carrying a medical emergency team arrived at the scene by 1:20 on 7 July.
 At 2:00 another helicopter landed on Tharos with the Offshore Specialist Team from Aberdeen Royal Infirmary, with a significant amount of medical equipment.
 The last survivors were picked up by Rescue 138 from Tharos at 7:25.
 By 8:15, 63 personnel (among whom one survivor who subsequently died and the surviving member of the crew of Sandhaven's FRC) had been brought ashore.
 Aircraft were used to search the area of the platform until the afternoon hours.